ZeroaNinea/Real-Time-Chat-App/README.md

 # Real-Time Chat Application

 This is my first pet project.
+It's written in Node.js and Angular using Socket.io.
 I want to implement these staps here.

 1. **Connect to Socket.io** ✅
 - Basic Socket.io connection.